 You can afford it.
-Studying abroad doesn't have to be expensive, and each student is responsible for researching all the details of programs under consideration.
+Studying abroad doesn't have to be expensive.
+Each student is responsible for researching all the details of programs under consideration.
 State and federal financial aid can be applied to your study abroad expenses if you are eligible, and some scholarships are available.
 If you already have a scholarship, it's possible that it can be applied toward the cost of studying abroad.

 You can study abroad and graduate on time.
 With careful planning, you should be able to study abroad and finish your curriculum in four years.
 Study abroad during winter break or the summer semesters is available, and many students within certain majors can study abroad for an entire year and still graduate on time.